Bookkeeping

 Chart of Accounts

 Every set of books has a Chart of Accounts (CoA).
 This is a hierarchical classification system for your money.
 How you structure your books is (in principle) completely up to you.
-Unless you own a company and need to comply with the accounting rules of your country, then there can be a CoA you will need to use for your company.
+Unless you own a company and need to comply with the accounting rules of your country, in which case there can be a CoA you will need to use for your company.

 Here are a few general guidelines.